datacamp-content-public/Customer-Segmentation-in-Python/chapter2.md

 You will follow the same steps we have completed for the time-based and size-based cohorts in the lectures.

 `@instructions`
-- Instruction 1 - Calculate total Quantity purchased for each customer in their first month
+- Instruction 1 - Calculate total `Quantity` purchased for each customer in their first month
-- Instruction 2 - Create a new column that calculates quartiles based on first month's Quantity
+- Instruction 2 - Create a new column that calculates quartiles based on first month's `Quantity` and append it to `data`
-- Instruction 3 - Append the quartile values back to the original dataset
-- Instruction 4 - Calculate average spend for each cohort monthly
+- Instruction 3 - Calculate average spend for each cohort monthly and create a pivot
-- Instruction 5 - Pivot the aggregated dataset so that Quartile values are in rows, and Cohort index is in columns
-- Instruction 6 - Plot the heatmap by passing the `quantity_cohorts` dataset to the function
+- Instruction 4 - Plot the heatmap by passing the `quantity_cohorts` dataset to the function

 `@hint`
 - Here is the hint for this setup problem.